 Chinese man gets 10 years for leaking military documents to foreign spy

-In this Oct.
-1, 2009 file photo released by China's Xinhua News Agency, the phalanx of the Chinese national flag receives inspection in a parade in Beijing during the celebrations for the 60th anniversary of People's Republic of China.
-(AP / Xinhua, Huang Jingwen, File)
+The phalanx of the Chinese national flag receives inspection in a parade in Beijing during the celebrations for the 60th anniversary of People's Republic of China on Oct.
+1, 2009.
+(Xinhua / Huang Jingwen, File)

 The Associated Press